 Many people set-up a "Restrictions Passcode" to regulate usage of their or someone else’s iPhone.
 It’s not hard to forget a passcode, especially if these setting aren’t changed regularly.

 So what can be done if the worst scenario arises and you find yourself locked out of the "Restrictions" settings?

 Well fortunately there are a couple of ways to remedy this, and we are going to keep the process simple and do it without the need for jail-breaking.
 Anyone that has been told this is difficult or that "you need to restore your iPhone as a new device through iTunes" should read on!

-You will need an iTunes backup to retrieve your iPhone’s ‘Restrictions Passcode’.
-Make sure your backup contains the passcode prior to proceeding by simply syncing your iPhone with iTunes.
-If you have already synced your iDevice since the ‘Restrictions Passcode’ was set, you will not need to sync again.
+You will need an iTunes or an iCloud backup to retrieve your iPhone’s "Restrictions Passcode".
+Make sure your backup contains the restriction PIN prior to proceeding by simply syncing your iPhone with iTunes.
+If you have already synced your iDevice since the "Restrictions Passcode" was set, you will not need to sync again.

 Download the iPhone Backup Extractor